tryterra/TerraRTiOS/README.md

 You may now run `import TerraRTiOS`!

 You will also need `Privacy - Bluetooth Always Usage Description` under your `info.plist` file.
+You will also need `Privacy - Motion Usage Description` under your `info.plist` file if you wish to use `Connections.APPLE` connection!

 ## Usage